Chiropractic Improves Antioxidant Levels

 Amazingly, God created the body with an incredible system of self-healing that withstands the onslaught and rebuilds what has been damaged.
-Chiropractic care has been shown to be a powerful method of stabilizing and enhancing this self-healing ability.
+Chiropractic care has been shown to be a powerful method of stabilizing and enhancing this self-healing ability and improving our antioxidant systems.

 How the Nervous System Works